rgeissen/trusted-data-agent/README.md

 ## Docker Deployment

-The Trusted Data Agent can be deployed in Docker containers for production use, testing, and multi-user scenarios.
+The Uderia Platform can be deployed in Docker containers for production use, testing, and multi-user scenarios.
 The application includes built-in support for credential isolation in shared deployments.

 ### Quick Start with Docker